3‑D Secure authentication

 - The Directory Server forwards the request to the Access Control Server.

 - The issuer authenticates the customer.
-If the issuer selects the frictionless flow, the Access Control Server sends a message with the authentication results to the payment platform (the message is forwarded through the Directory Server and the 3DS Server).
+If the issuer selects the frictionless flow, the Access Control Server sends a message with the authentication result to the payment platform (the message is forwarded through the Directory Server and the 3DS Server).
 If the issuer selects the challenge flow, the authentication procedure includes the following steps:

 - The payment platform sends the customer redirection data to the web service.